 I’ll tell you something extra, I’ve used Jaaxy on numerous occasions to set up Adwords campaigns.
 It was just so easy to use it and export the search terms I found that it really made the process quite quick and easy.

 I really wish Google had evolved their tool.
-They do a wonderful job of updating their algorithms to make sure people get the best results and if they put in that much effort to helping people find good keywords, they would easily conquer this marketplace, but because they haven’t, the only king as far as I’m concerned is Jaaxy and it is my recommended alternative.
+They do a wonderful job of updating their algorithms to make sure people get the best results and if they put in that much effort to helping people find good, profitable keywords, they would easily conquer this marketplace, but because they haven’t, the only king as far as I’m concerned is Jaaxy and it is my recommended alternative.

 I’m sure there’s other alternatives people have tried besides these two and I have to be honest, over the years, I have too, but nothing is better than Jaaxy so far.